kanke/cleverwordcounter/README.md

 > * HTML

 ##  Original Problem Statement ##

 [Link to problem statement/requirements doc](https://docs.google.com/document/d/1M-adS6W6YRGPhUmFRmCi3-4l5tYjjJs1I1CTyVorFHg/edit?usp=sharing)

+##  Assumptions ##

+> * Empty space -> “” is not a word

+> * Only English language words supported

+> * Multiple files support

+> * Delimiters and non letters are not words

+> * CSV files reader follows RFC4180 standard on how to formatted, delimited, and escaped

 ##  Common Errors With Running File and How to Solve Them ##